HP ENVY Ultrabook 4-1090eo support

 This document pertains to HP and Compaq Notebook PCs with a docking station.

 HP manufactures a variety of docking station models with various methods for docking and for connecting external devices.
-The graphics below show two sample models.
+The following graphics show two sample models.

-In sample two, you dock the computer by sliding it onto a display panel on the docking station.
+In sample two, slide the computer onto a display panel on the docking station.
 The docking station is connected to the computer using a connector cable located on the back of the display panel.
 The remaining connections are located on the back and sides of the docking station.

 If you encounter issues with any HP docking station, try the following solutions.